-Expression arguments can be passed to the tcpdump command as either a single argument or as multiple arguments, whichever is more convenient.
+Expression arguments can be passed to tcpdump as either a single argument or as multiple arguments, whichever is more convenient.
 Generally, if the expression contains Shell metacharacters, it is easier to pass it as a single, quoted argument.
 Multiple arguments are concatenated with spaces before being parsed.